awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-customize-training-script-tf.md

 ## Unsupported Framework Features<a name="model-parallel-tf-unsupported-features"></a>

-The following TensorFlow features are unsupported by the library:
+The following TensorFlow features are not supported by the library:
 + `tf.GradientTape()` is currently not supported\.
 You can use `Optimizer.get_gradients()` or `Optimizer.compute_gradients()` instead to compute gradients\.
 + The `tf.train.Checkpoint.restore()` API is currently not supported\.
 For checkpointing, use `smp.CheckpointManager` instead, which provides the same API and functionality\.
 Note that checkpoint restores with `smp.CheckpointManager` should take place after the first step\.